Why You Should Start a Garden This Year

 Read this post – The Power Of The Sun: Healing Benefits Of Sunlight – to learn all about the other amazing healing benefits of the sun.

-Gardening Is Great Exercize
+Gardening is Great Exercise

 Gardening Can Help You Save Money

 There are varying opinions regarding whether or not gardening actually saves you money.
-Gardening can cost you a lot of money if you decide to go the raised bed route or if you buy plant starts instead of growing your plants from seed.
+Gardening can cost you a lot of money if you decide to go the raised bed route or buy plant starts instead of growing your plants from seed.

 So I would much rather be out in the garden growing food than working extra hours to make money to buy food.
-Does that make sense?

 Everyone knows fruits and veggies are so good for your body.